sab148/nxtaim-distributed-models/README.md

 ## Workshop Materials

-The PowerPoint presentation for the workshop is available in this repository.
-We will use it to guide the workshop sessions.
-You can find the presentation [here] ().
+The PowerPoint presentation for the first part of the session is available in this repository.
+We will use it to guide the session.
+You can find the presentation [here](https://github.com/sab148/nxtaim-distributed-models/blob/main/DDP-FSDP-at-FZJ/nxtaim_workshop_presentation.pdf).

-During the workshop, we will primarily use to_distributed_training.py and run_to_distributed_training.sh files.
+During the first part of the session, we will primarily use to_distributed_training.py and run_to_distributed_training.sh files.

 ## Resources
 - [FSDP Paper](https://arxiv.org/pdf/2304.11277)